New technology makes customer data easy to access and understand, even for small business owners on a budget.

 Big data is the endless realms of information available about your customers and contacts.
 It's gathered from social networks, like Twitter and Facebook, and saved from direct contact—transactions, emails and phone calls.
 Data offers unparalleled insight into consumer wants, needs, opinions, and buying habits.

 Many small business owners feel data is out of their reach, but things have changed.
 New technology makes data accessible for businesses of all sizes.
 If you think data analysis is beyond the scope of your resources, maybe it's time to re-evaluate.
-You be sure that your competitors are relying on data to improve their products and target their marketing.

 Keep it Simple